 4. Windows CHKDSK Tool

 Windows CHKDSK Tool is a built-in Windows tool that will scan your disk to find system errors and bad sectors and show if there are any problems with your hard disk.
 It will both scan and fix problems it can fix and will let you know if there is a bigger problem that it can’t fix.
 You can use this tool to both check hard disk health and fix bad sectors and errors if possible.

 To use CHKDSK, right-click on the drive which you would like to check for errors, and select “Properties.”
-Now click on the “Tools” tab, and then click on the “Check now” button.
+Then click on the “Tools” tab, and then click on the “Check now” button.

 5. Use WMIC

 WMIC is a command-line interface that lets you perform many administrative tasks, including checking hard disk health.
 It uses the S.M.A.R.T (Self-Monitoring, Analysis and Reporting Technology) feature of hard disks to see status and provide a simple conclusion, like “OK” or “Pred Fail,” etc. It is still a very basic command that offers very little information, but it is quick and a built-in feature of Windows.

-To check a hard disk with WMIC, press the “Windows + R” button to open the Run dialog.
-Now, type
+To check a hard disk with WMIC, press the Win + R buttons to open the Run dialog.
+Type

-cmd and click on “OK” to open the Windows Command Prompt.
+cmd and click “OK” to open the Windows command prompt.

 and hit Enter.
 When the WMI interface is ready, type: